 Amritsar is a historical and one of the largest city of India’s Northern state Punjab.
-It lies about 27km to the east of Pakistan Border and is the closest city to Lahore (Pakistan).
-It is big commercial and transportation hub in Punjab.
+It lies about 27km to the east of Pakistan’s Border and is the closest city to Lahore (Pakistan).
+It is a big commercial and transportation hub in Punjab.

 After mining of the pool, the place became the Headquarter of Sikhs.
 The project was going smooth and Guru Ramdas personally supervised it.
 A small market was established around to fulfil the daily basic requirements.

-History of attack on Golden Temple Amritsar – Operation Blue Star (1984)
+History of the attack on Golden Temple, Amritsar

 Another violence took place at Amritsar was in 1984.
-This was a political clash actually, when troops of Indian Army attacked Golden Temple complex on the orders of Prime Minister Indira Gandhi.
+This was a political clash actually when troops of Indian Army attacked the Golden Temple complex on the orders of Prime Minister Indira Gandhi.
 This violent political clash is known as the ‘Operation Blue Star’.
-Many innocent Sikhs were killed in Golden Temple complex for no reason.
+Many innocent Sikhs were killed in the Golden Temple complex for no reason.
 The purpose of this operation was to evacuate extremists from the complex.
-Reports says that more than 1200 people killed in this operation.
+Reports say that more than 1200 people killed in this operation.
 This attack damaged Akal Takhat, which was gradually repaired after the attack.

-The riots took place in 1947, when British Govt. divided India into two parts (India & Pakistan).
+The riots took place in 1947 when the British Govt. divided India into two parts (India & Pakistan).
 Due to this partition, Punjab too was divided into two separate countries.
-It left huge impact in the history of Amritsar, as Amritsar was now the border between India & Pakistan.
-Many families got separated and many innocent people killed in these Anti Muslim & Sikh riots for no reason.
+It left a huge impact in the history of Amritsar, as Amritsar was now the border between India & Pakistan.
+Many families got separated and many innocent people killed in these Anti-Muslim & Sikh riots for no reason.
 This border is popular with the name of Wagah Border.
-Most of the people who come to Amritsar visits Wagah Border to see retreat ceremony, which happens every day in evening.
+Most of the people who come to Amritsar visits Wagah Border to see retreat ceremony, which happens every day in the evening.

-Apart from Golden Temple, the other historical places in Amritsar are:
+Apart from the Golden Temple, the other historical places in Amritsar are:

 - Jallianwala Bagh